Connect with us

 Researchers from the Northern Ontario School of Medicine University are currently assessing whether an antioxidant supplement can help prevent radon-induced lung cancer.
-They are using mice to find out.
+They are examining how mice respond to the remedy after being exposed to the gas.

 As radon is the second-leading cause of lung cancer in Canadians, the early-stage investigation could eventually provide valuable data and an efficacious preventative tool.
 About 16 per cent of lung cancer deaths in the country are attributed to the naturally-occurring radioactive gas.